wgns/CMSC_123/CommandPrompt/README.md

   edit file1.txt
   edit /root/rcmdulaca/cmsc123/longexam3.doc
   ```
   	* if does not exist, create file.
 If file exists, show the contents of the file and allow the file to be appended with additional texts.
 - Deletion of files (rm)

   ```
   rm <filename>
   rm file1.txt
-  rm/root/rcmdulaca/cmsc123/longexam3.doc
+  rm /root/rcmdulaca/cmsc123/longexam3.doc
   rm *.doc
   ```
 - Editing of files (append only)